 - Collaboration between civil society organisations, academia, and the wind industry to share knowledge, streamline efforts, and maintain nature protection as a priority.

-Our webinar on Wednesday 23rd November, 15:00 – 17:15 CET, examined examine the Israeli case study as a striking example of the challenge of bird protection around onshore wind farms.
+Our webinar on Wednesday 23rd November, 15:00 – 17:15 CET, examined the Israeli case study as a striking example of the challenge of bird protection around onshore wind farms.
 With our expert speakers, we learnt about good practices from Europe and beyond to avoid and reduce bird mortality.

 About the speakers: